peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public void WriteTo​(java.io.OutputStream stream) throws java.io.IOException
 <p>Writes this CBOR object to a data stream.
 If the CBOR object contains
  CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
-See the examples (written in C# for the.NET version) for ways to write out certain keys of a CBOR map in a given order.
+See the examples (originally written in C# for the.NET version) for ways to write out certain keys of a CBOR map in a given order.
 In the case of CBOR objects of type FloatingPoint, the number is written using the shortest floating-point encoding possible; this is a change from previous versions.</p><p> </p><p>The following example shows a method that writes each key of 'mapObj' to 'outputStream', in the order given in